Rakhyvel/Orng_old/README.md

 - No messing with complicated build configurations each time you start a new project
 - Package manifests use the same syntax as the rest of the language

+## Simple language
+Things look like what they do, and do what they look like.
+- No ambiguity!
+- No hidden control flow
+- No hidden allocation/deallocations

 ## Low friction
 As hobbyist programmers, our projects are living, breathing documents that change over time.
 Orange's syntax allows you to go from ...
 ```